 Thresholds for use - The transaction limits are in line with the scheme of delegation approval limits for the Headteacher.
-All the transactions paid for by the card will be authorised in advance by the Headteacher and so it is proposed that the same the limit will apply for the procurement card.
+All the transactions paid for by the card will be authorised in advance by the Headteacher (or CEO,CFO or Chair of Trust as per the financial scheme of delegation) and so it is proposed that the same the limit will apply for the procurement card.